Frequently Asked Questions

 How many colors can be printed on the containers?

 KraftPak and CUK can be printed with full color designs.
 Detailed graphics will display better on the white but if the brown Kraft side is desired then darker, single colors are recommended.

 Are the containers recyclable?

-100% at any recycling facility or program that takes paper.
+100% recyclable at any recycling facility or program that takes paper.

 Are the containers compostable?
 Biodegradable?

 Moisture and heat levels will influence how it will break down.
-In our backyard compost bins the Kraftpak has completely degraded within 10-14 days.
+In our backyard compost bins the Kraftpak has completely degraded within 10-14 days and all but the .024 mil sizes are naturally certified compostable from the paper companies we buy from.
 With the Half Pint there is a small percent of glue used to create the easy-open auto bottom that is food-safe.
-The CUK containers take longer to compost in a backyard compost due to the clay coating and wet strength features.
-Plus to be certified compostable would require third party certification of the entire system of paper, ink and any glue.
-All are biodegradable.
+The CUK containers take longer to compost in a backyard compost due to the clay coating and wet strength features so the "reversible" material is considered recyclable and biodegradable but not "certified" compostable.
+Plus, to be certified compostable would require third party certification of the entire system of paper, ink and any glue.
+All containers are recyclable and biodegradable.

 How long will it take for the product to break down in both aerobic & anaerobic environments?